Fudan-iGEM/2024-wiki/src/entrepreneurship.md

 ### Why

-We need more nickel to sustain Earth's operations and reduce pollution from mining.
+We need nickel to sustain Earth's operations and reduce pollution from mining.

 ### How